 I am writing you to ask you to tear off the tar-thick mantle of hatred feminism rolls men and boys in; to say publicly that you are not part of this.
 So that men and boys would hear all the other women and be able to trust women and girls again.
 People are only as good as they believe they can be – telling them every moment of their life that they are inherently evil is not a path for a better world, but for a much worse one.
 The battering is not creating what some might have thought it should cause – some “insight” or “understanding” – distilled hatred and calls for annihilation are not leading to understanding but to pain.
 The different attitudes you see around you in men toward feminism, from stating, “I am a feminist” to objecting feminism, are not attitudes toward women nor toward equality, but different coping strategies for surviving psychologically under the constant injury.
 Except for a few elderly who acquired perspectives in a different era half a century ago, when some men do tell you that they are feminists, they can’t do this without acting out of terror.
 Would you want to be treated with synthetic, hypocritical sympathy out of terror?
 As for the others, holding on to some sense of being human is all they mean when they tell you, with deep, hurting pain, “I am not a feminist”.
 They are not against your equal human value; they only need to feel human in all this heart-breaking, personality-disintegrating hate.

-If you were to live under such circumstances, surrounded all your life in outspoken, overt, legitimized hate, would you regard as a friend a man who identifies with the title it had taken, if he would remain silent?
+If you were to live under such circumstances, surrounded all your life in outspoken, overt, legitimized hate, would you regard as a friend a man who identifies with the title it had taken?
 You would probably think that he is unaware of how life is like for you under that title.
 Would it suffice if he were to say to you personally (only when wanting or needing something?)
-“I am part of it but I don’t identify with the hate“?
-If you are having a personal conversation with any man in the West today, the meaning of saying, “I am a feminist” is unfortunately not shaped by what you want it to mean deep in your heart, but by years of hatred given under that same title.
+“I am part of it but I don’t identify with the hate part“?
+If you are having a personal conversation with any man in the West today, the meaning of you saying, “I am a feminist” is unfortunately not shaped by what you want it to mean deep in your heart, but by years of hatred given under that title.
 If you are inclined to say that this is a wrong understanding of feminism, please remember that men and boys live under the feminist message, “we hate you, we represent all women”.
 What other choice do they have when other women don’t object, but believing it?

-I’m sorry that it seems as if nor you nor anyone else have the power to change this in feminism.
-Millions are supporting the hatred and are endorsed by establishments and institutions, in universities, research, newspapers, magazines, TV and film productions, education systems, cultural establishments, literature publishers, social media admins and moderators, even state and legal authorities.
-To give you some idea, when the United Nations received a request to declare as international men’s day a certain date marked by a few groups and countries, the United Nations declined and announced their date Toilet Day.
-It is firmly institutionalized, and I don’t think you will be able to rewrite it yourself.
-What you could do, is show men that you are not part of the hating, by simply saying that you support equality because you support all human beings and not just one “human category”, in universal humanism.
+I’m sorry that it seems as if nor you nor anyone else has the power to change this in feminism.
+Millions are supporting the hatred and are endorsed by establishments and institutions, in universities, research, newspapers, magazines, TV and film productions, educational systems, cultural establishments, literature publishers, social media admins and moderators, even state and legal authorities.
+To give you some idea, when the United Nations received a request to declare a certain date marked by a few groups and countries as international men’s day, the United Nations declined and announced their date Toilet Day.
+The hate is firmly institutionalized, and I don’t think you will be able to rewrite it yourself.
+What you could do, is show men that you are not part of the hating, by simply saying that you support equality because you support all human beings in universal human-ism, and not just one “human category” in “category-ism” such as “femin-ism”.
 Such a statement is not any kind of rejection of equality, far from it, this will gain you more supporters for equal human value, not less.
 I’m sorry that just saying to one man, “this is not feminism” or “you don’t understand feminism” would not change feminism to make the title mean what you wished it to be.
-Imagine a man who identifies with the title of millions who wrap you in hatred, telling you that you don’t understand it.
+Imagine a man who identifies with the title of millions who wrap you in hatred telling you that you don’t understand it.
 It would sound absurd to you.

 I know you are afraid of speaking up against what happens in feminism, not only because the powerful hatred could be directed at you, but because as part of spreading this hate feminism has convinced women and girls that there’s a danger lurking to all women from all men, and that the only thing protecting them is the feminist aggression.
 I want to tell you that this is not true.
 Yes, a small number of men are dangerous, but almost all others, even boys, have always protected women rather than attempting to hurt them – the very reason almost none object vocally to the hate, is hearing from feminists that every woman is at immediate risk and being afraid of exposing women to risk if reacting.
 We have an imprinted instinct for protecting women, there are no hundreds of millions of attackers lurking under the foot of feminist aggression.
 Men were also and still are, aspiring with women for equal rights of women – nearly all rights were liberated by both men and women acting together, throughout the second half of the 19th century and the first half of the 20th under the framework of universal humanism.
 The road to equal human value is long, but hate does not lead there.